Premier League run-in: What is the latest in the top four battle?

 Premier League top-four battle: The run-in analysis

-Let’s assume that runaway Premier League leaders Manchester City and second-place Manchester United (12 points above fifth place) will finish in the top four, and that leaves two Champions League spots up for grabs.
+Premier League leaders Manchester City have sealed a top four spot and second-place Manchester United (nine points above fifth place) is going to finish in the top four, and that leaves two Champions League spots up for grabs.
 Six into two does not go.

 So, who else is in the mix?

-There are 11 points between Leicester City in third and Everton in 8th, and the latter also have a game in-hand so that gap could close further.
+There are 11 points between Leicester City in third and Everton in 8th, and the latter, along with seventh-place Liverpool, also have a game in-hand so that gap could close further.

 Premier League top 4 odds (full odds provided by our partner, PointsBet)